looparmor/looparmor.dev/content/english/services.md

 - align stakeholders
 - align business objectives
-- gather requirements and visions from differen teams
+- gather requirements and visions from different teams
 - define first milestones

 This phase is for everyone to be on the same page and align expectations in order to deliver a product every team can see a part of themselves in.
 It is essential for the actual start of the project and the **Project** phase.
 {{< /tab >}}

 {{< tab "Project" >}}
 In the **Project** phase the actual work towards the milestones happens.
-Depending on the milestones, the project structure and the team structure, this can vary in shape and form which has all been defined in the **Clarification** stage.
+Depending on the milestones, the project structure and the team structure, this can vary in shape and form which has all been defined in the **Clarification** phase.
 Depending on the size of the project, this can run from a few months to a year.
 You will get

 - completed and tested milestones
 - knowledge transfer and documentation